Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

 Oriente – Jardins d’Água

 Oriente offers a diverse choice of activities.
-If you’re looking for a cooling alternative, check out the water park.
-For those who are brave enough and not afraid of getting wet, walk through the water wall fountain.
+If you’re looking for a cooling alternative, check out the water park and walk under the water shaped bridge for a cool mist on your skin.

 The Oceanário is also located in Oriente, Europe’s biggest underwater museum.
-Definitely a visit worth.
+Definitely worth a visit.

-Fonte Luminosa is the absolute highlight among all fountains.
+Fonte Luminosa is the absolute highlight among all fountains in Lisbon.

 Get ready for an incredible water show.
-Torrents of water rushing down into the basins.
+Torrents of water breathlessly rush down into a tier of basins.

 Colorful streets and cheerful decoration

-What would be Alfama and Bairro Alto without the Portuguese affection for fancy decorations, no matter if there is an occasion that justifies it.
+What would Alfama and Bairro Alto be without the Portuguese affection for fancy decorations, no matter if there is an occasion to justify it.
+The Portuguese love to decorate their streets with colorful arts throughout the whole year.

 Colorful flags, lanterns and garlands transform Lisbon’s old town into a parade of visual delights.